 - Monitor your bank and other financial accounts and set up alerts to be informed of any unusual activity and check social media accounts for suspicious logins.

 - Consider making social media accounts private during an attack to secure your personal information.

-- Review the UW Office of the CISO website for online training and best practices to secure your personal information and UW data.
+- Review the UW Office of Information Security website for online training and best practices to secure your personal information and UW data.

 SafeCampus is the University of Washington’s violence-prevention and response program supporting students, staff, faculty and community members in preventing violence.
 They offer violence prevention and response training and can help you with a threat assessment to determine how best to respond to a situation.
 Visit the SafeCampus website for more information.